clydemcqueen/orca3/README.md

 ## Installation

-Orca3 has been tested on Ubuntu 20.04 and ROS2 Foxy.
+Orca3 has been tested on ROS2 Foxy and Galactic.
 See the [Dockerfile](Dockerfile) for installation instructions.

 ## Simulation with fiducial_vlam